-Whole school approaches the universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision P ✓ All areas of the school are accessible to everyone including those with SEND. ✓ All areas in the main building have wheel chair accessible classes. ✓ Pupils feel safe and in an environment where bullying is minimal and dealt with effectively.
-Pupils are actively involved through a system called "Gold Force" ✓ There is a named Designated Safeguarding Lead (and deputies) and a named 'Children in Care' teacher. ✓ All areas of the school are uplifting, positive and support learning. ✓ All adults focus on rewarding good behaviour to promote a positive learning environment. ✓ The rewards and sanctions system is robust and displayed in the classrooms. ✓ Displays throughout the school promote positive learning outcomes. ✓ The school has a specially adapted shower, toilet and changing facilities. ✓ Each class has a timetable and whole class and individual learning outcomes.
-WALT (We Are Learning To) is used daily. ✓ Appropriately sized tables and chairs and furniture for each class and school dining hall promoted appropriate postural management. ✓ The school has a named Health and Safety Coordinator. ✓ Vulnerable pupils can access a quiet, supervised area when they are unable to cope during unstructured times.
-There is the opportunity to eat away from the main dining hall if required. ✓ Non-slip, non-breakable equipment is available for some practical lessons. ✓ Some adapted PE equipment is available. ✓ Toilets have been adapted by height. ✓ Specialist equipment in lessons enables disabled pupils to be independent e.g. scissors, writing tools/resources. ✓ Individual pupils have 'sensory diets to cater for their needs. ✓ There are named adults who are 'Team Teach' trained. ✓ Disabled ramps are available, lift ar toilets.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All areas of the school are accessible to everyone including those with SEND.
+All areas in the main building have wheel chair accessible classes.
+Pupils feel safe and in an environment where bullying is minimal and dealt with effectively.
+There is a named Designated Safeguarding Lead (and deputies) and a named 'Children in Care' teacher.
+All areas of the school are positive and support learning.
+All adults focus on rewarding good behaviour to promote a positive learning environment.
+The rewards and sanctions system is robust and known by the children.
+Displays throughout the school promote positive learning outcomes.
+The school has a specially adapted shower, toilet and changing facilities.
+EYFS have large nappy changing facilities.
+Visuals to support any intimate care Each class has a timetable and whole class and individual learning outcomes.
+WALT (We Are Learning To) is used daily.
+Appropriately sized tables and chairs and furniture for each class and school dining hall promoted appropriate postural management.
+The school has a named Health and Safety Coordinator.
+Vulnerable pupils can access a quiet, supervised area when they are unable to cope during unstructured times.
+There is the opportunity to eat away from the main dining hall if required.
+Non-slip, non-breakable equipment is available for some practical lessons.
+Some adapted PE equipment is available.
+Toilets have been adapted by height. ✓ Specialist equipment in lessons enables pupils to be independent e.g. adapted scissors, writing slopes/ sensory cushions and other resources. ✓ Individual pupils have 'sensory diets' to cater for their needs. ✓ There are named adults who PRICE trained. ✓ Disabled ramps are available, lift and toilets.